Shane Douglas: Return of The Franchise and United States Champion (2000–2001)

-Xtreme Pro Wrestling (2002–2003)
+Major League Wrestling and Xtreme Pro Wrestling (2002–2003)

+After the WWF purchased both WCW and ECW in 2001, Douglas participated in the inaugural Major League Wrestling event Genesis, where he won the tournament to crown the inaugural MLW World Heavyweight Championship.
+In similar fashion to his throwing down of the NWA World Championship, he discarded the MLW Championship.
+The company went on hiatus shortly thereafter and does not recognize Douglas's inaugural reign.

-After the WWF purchased both WCW and ECW in 2001, Douglas Went to Xtreme Pro Wrestling in July 2002, where he won its World Heavyweight Championship after defeating Johnny Webb at the Night of Champions event.
+Douglas went to Xtreme Pro Wrestling in July 2002, where he won its World Heavyweight Championship after defeating Johnny Webb at the Night of Champions event.
 Douglas later helped expand the promotion from its base in Los Angeles to Philadelphia, and XPW held its first show in Philadelphia on August 31.
 Douglas would later become the final World Heavyweight Champion in XPW history, as the promotion held its final event on March 8, 2003, in his hometown of Pittsburgh.

-Total Nonstop Action Wrestling
+NWA Total Nonstop Action / Total Nonstop Action Wrestling (2003–2007, 2009)

-The New Church, The New Franchise and color commentator (2003–2005)
+The New Church and The New Franchise (2003–2004)

-Following the closures of both XPW and WWA, Martin signed with Total Nonstop Action Wrestling (TNA) in June 2003.
+Following the closure of XPW, Martin signed with NWA Total Nonstop Action (NWA TNA) in June 2003.
 Under his Shane Douglas ring name, he debuted in TNA on the company's weekly pay-per-view on June 11, where he immediately reignited his feud with Raven by costing him an opportunity for the NWA World Heavyweight Championship.
 The two ended up joining separate factions as Douglas became a member of The New Church and Raven formed The Gathering.
 Douglas made his TNA in-ring debut on July 2, where he defeated CM Punk in a Clockwork Orange House of Fun match.
 Douglas and Raven clashed throughout the summer of 2003, with both men trading wins in a couple of matches.

 When this feud ran down, Douglas broke away from The New Church on October 1 and began a quest to find "The New Franchise".
 He was joined by Tracy as his new valet after his match against Sandman on November 5 and Michael Shane was introduced as Douglas' protege and the trio formed their new group called "The New Franchise" on November 26.
 Douglas took him under his wing throughout the end of 2003 and beginning of 2004, as the two joined the company's tag team division.
 The duo were entered into a tournament for the vacated NWA World Tag Team Championship, where they lost to Christopher Daniels and Low Ki on March 24.
 The following week, Douglas and Shane participated in a four-way tag team match to receive a shot at the tag team titles, but came up short.
 On May 5, Shane turned on Douglas and the two squared off in a match, which Douglas won.
 After the match, Traci joined Shane to abandon Douglas.
-When the grouping of Shane and Douglas broke up, Douglas went into a semi-in-ring retirement.
-He became an onscreen commentator and interviewer for TNA's new weekly television show, Impact!, and their monthly pay-per-views.
-In addition to this on-screen role, he worked backstage as a road agent and took a few independent bookings.